Table of Contents

 What is an intraocular lens?

-Is there a solution for patients with vision conditions and cataracts?
+Is there a solution for people who need glasses and have cataracts?

 Refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), presbyopia (the inability to focus close-up), and/or astigmatism (football shaped cornea) are all treatable with intraocular lenses.

-In order to fine-tune results post cataract surgery, PRK or LASIK can also be combined.
+In order to fine-tune results post cataract surgery, PRK or LASIK can also be performed.

 What is presbyopia?

 Presbyopia is an age-related condition that results in the loss of flexibility in the eye’s lens.
-This decreased flexibility makes it difficult to read close-up objects like books and newspapers.
+This decreased flexibility makes it difficult to read near objects like books and newspapers.
+Over time, it becomes impossible to see well at near without the use of reading glasses or bifocals/progressive lenses.
 Selecting a lifestyle lens solution for your cataract surgery could alleviate presbyopic symptoms.

 Photorefractive Keratectomy (PRK)